thomasarmstrong/MCValidation/README.md

 > the time resolution validation, B-xST-1030.
 They may include different levels of emulated NSB.
 > (Requires a significant part of a camera.)

+This involves simulating a dynamic range run, script to obtain the charge resolution already exists, see extract_trigger_efficiency.py.
+The required documentation of the pulse intrinsic shape will be used to setup the light source simulation.

 > Pulse shapes at different pulse illumination levels (available with previous set of measurements
 > for all camera types with trace readout).
 In addition to readout of normal trace length it may also
 > be useful to obtain measurements with longer readout covering the tails of the pulses.

+Simple to implement, obtain average pulse shape/waveform at each illumination.

 > Instead of the previous measurement, for cameras without trace readout it may be possible to
 > measure the (integral or peak) signal at different delays of the external trigger.

+Need better understanding of how to set this up.

 > Pulsed light measurements at high illumination levels: changing pulse shapes, high-gain to lowgain
 > ratio, and non-linearity (at least up to required levels, typically 1000 p.e., optionally well
 > beyond).

+Just a combination of the previous measurements?

 # Pulsed Light Measurements with Camera Trigger